Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Topology of configuration spaces

+We note the shift of $q$ by $n$ in Definition \ref{conf_defn}; this reflects the fact $H_*(C(n)_*)$ is linearly dual to the compactly supported cohomology of $\Conf_n(\C)$.
+The latter is supported in degrees $q=n+1, \dots, 2n$ since $B_n$ has homological dimension $n-1$.

-The constant $c_{\lambda_i, \lambda_{i+1}}$ is recording the fact that the part of the boundary of the cell $\Conf_\lambda(\C)$ which combines the columns of $\lambda_i$ and $\lambda_{i+1}$ points in a vertical line does so by shuffling those points together into a single vertical column.
+An explanation of the formula for the differential: the constant $c_{\lambda_i, \lambda_{i+1}}$ in the definition of $C(n)_*$ is recording the fact that the part of the boundary of the cell $\Conf_\lambda(\C)$ which combines the columns of $\lambda_i$ and $\lambda_{i+1}$ points in a vertical line does so by shuffling those points together into a single vertical column.
 The signs in the formula arise from the induced orientations on the boundary strata, and a general scheme for explaining them is given in \cite{giusti-sinha}.
-Then